core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A response to an IP multicast request SHOULD be Non-confirmable ({{Section 5.2.3 of RFC7252}}).

 * A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).
-The transmission parameter DEFAULT_LEISURE may be used to define a Leisure interval when it cannot be computed otherwise.
+The transmission parameter DEFAULT_LEISURE may be used to define a Leisure period when it cannot be computed otherwise.

 This document also defines these measures to be applicable to alternative transports (other than IP multicast), if not defined otherwise.
 Updates related to Leisure are done in {{sec-leisure}}.

 CoAP also defines non-multicast-specific congestion control measures that also apply to the IP multicast case:

 * The transmission parameter NSTART defined in {{Section 4.7 of RFC7252}} limits "the number of simultaneous outstanding interactions to a given server".
-For the IP multicast case, "given server" is to be understood as a "given IP multicast group".
+For the IP multicast case, "given server" is to be understood as a "given CoAP group", i.e., a set of CoAP endpoints where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port (see {{sec-groupdef-coapgroup}}).
 The same default value of NSTART=1 ({{Section 4.8 of RFC7252}}) applies for the group communication case.

-* The transmission parameter PROBING_RATE ({{Section 4.7 of RFC7252}}) limits the average data rate for Non-confirmable requests.
-In particular, group requests are Non-confirmable requests, and an average transmission data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.
+* The transmission parameter PROBING_RATE ({{Section 4.7 of RFC7252}}) limits the average data rate in sending to another endpoint that does not respond, e.g., to a Non-confirmable request such as a group request.
+Therefore, an average transmission data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.
 The same default value of PROBING_RATE=1 byte/second ({{Section 4.8 of RFC7252}}) applies for the group communication case.

 Note that the transmission parameter values for NSTART, DEFAULT_LEISURE, and PROBING_RATE may be configured to values specific to the application environment (including dynamically adjusted values); however, the configuration method is out of the scope of this document.
 This is unchanged from {{Section 4.8.1 of RFC7252}}.